 - Area for circulation and other activities (you can also determine this): 5.0sqm

-Don’t be discouraged when you have to go through this process several times to arrived at the desired architectural design solution.
+Don’t be discouraged when you have to go through this process several times to arrive at the desired architectural design solution.

-Feel free to ask me any question, if there are things you will like me to talk more on or those that I have left out please add it in the comment box and I will update it.
+Feel free to ask me any questions, if there are things you will like me to talk more about or those that I have left out please add them in the comment box and I will update it.